Adjusting to a Mouth Guard or Retainer in 4 Months

 • Before bed, thoroughly brush and floss your teeth to provide a clean environment for your appliance.

-• Rinse your night guard or retainer under lukewarm water to remove any immediate debris.
+• Rinse your mouth guard or retainer under lukewarm water to remove any immediate debris.

 • Use a soft-bristled toothbrush and a non-abrasive cleaner or mild soap to gently but effectively clean your appliance.